CorySimon/XeKrMOFAdsorptionSurvey/README.md

 # Xe/Kr adsorption isotherm survey

 This repository contains data and code used to reproduce the following plot that characterizes the performance of several MOFs and porous organic cage materials for Xe/Kr separations relevant to used nuclear fuel reprocessing.
-This pertains to the article:
+This data is used in the following articles:

 D. Banerjee, C. Simon, A. Plonka, R. Motkuri, J. Liu, X. Chen, B. Smit, J. Parise, M. Haranczyk, P. Thallapally.
 Metal Organic Framework with Optimal Adsorption, Separation, and Selectivity towards Xenon. *Nature Communications*.
 (2016) *Under revision*

+R. Patil, D. Banerjee, C. Simon, J. Atwood, P. Thallapally.
+Noria, a highly Xe-selective Nanoporous Organic Solid.
+(2016) Chemistry - A European Journal.

 ![Alt text](performance_plot_only_expt.png "Performance plot")